paiden/SourceMapper/README.md

 # Post Processing

 # Build and Test
-Checkout repository, open with VS2022+ and copile the project.
+Checkout repository, open with VS2022+ and compile the project.